What is the difference between WordPress.com and WordPress.org?

 Which is Right for You?

-That depends on what you want from your website, but for most businesses, Wiese recommends WordPress.org because of its customizability.
+That depends on what you want from your website, but for most businesses, Wiese recommends WordPress.org because of its customization.
 The goal of most businesses is to grow, and with WordPress.org, you have the flexibility and freedom for your site to grow as your business continues to grow without having to start over.

 Worried you may have made the wrong choice?
 Don’t worry, you can move your site from WordPress.com to WordPress.org, and the experts at WPSupport Denver can help you do that, as well as help with all other aspects of your website.
 Let us be your WordPress chefs.